Mikaela/shell-things/etc/firefox/policies/README.md

 This file takes priority over `/usr/share/librewolf/distribution/policies.json` so don't apply this or a lot of LibreWolf specific customizations stops being in force.

+## General warning

+This is meant for me and devices I maintain for self-dogfooding so there are opinions.
+Including those Firefox won't accept and will appear as warnings or errors in `about:config` depending on the release channel or even all of them.

 ## Extensions